cfuser/GraphSAGE_in_dgl/README.md

 1. multiedge in preliminary contest train set, like 46 98, which should be removed
 2. the label sequence and train sequence is not identical
 3. loss function and jump to nan, it's in the process of self.W, need more information

+Unknown:

+1. expand_as_pair, how it works?
+I have known that it returns two input features, but why we need it?